Jobs and Talent — 8 min

 Thanks to globalization, even small companies can hire and onboard workers from around the world.

-Despite the ease with which companies can hire on an international scale, many have been tentative about working with a remote team.
+Despite the ease with which companies can hire internationally, many have been tentative about working with a remote team.

-Some employers are still hesitant to take the leap out of concern for productivity or a lack of experience.
+Some employers hesitate to take the leap out of concern for productivity or a lack of experience.
 Now that the world has witnessed the economic benefits of remote work, these are no longer valid excuses.

 Today’s most talented workers expect the option to live where they choose and work remotely.
-The benefits of globalization apply to workers just as they apply to the companies and multinational corporations that employ them.
+The advantages of globalization apply to workers just as they do to the companies and multinational corporations that employ them.

 This may be the perfect time to embrace globalization and grow your international team.

-In this article, we’ll look at the benefits of globalization and how to overcome some of the common challenges associated with it.
+In this article, we look at the key benefits of globalization.
+We also dive into some of its disadvantages and how to overcome some of the common challenges associated with it.

 Globalization occurs when a company expands its reach across national borders through its products, services, knowledge base, customs, and ideas.
-The company that’s expanding grows its influence.
-But it’s also influenced by new cultures, laws, and people.
+As the company expands, it grows in influence and is also influenced by new cultures, laws, and people.

-In this way, globalization involves a lot of potential for dynamic growth.
-Companies bring something new to the areas they impact, but they also gain through exposure to talent, ideas, and new markets.
+In this way, globalization has significant potential for dynamic growth.
+Companies bring something new to the areas they impact and gain exposure to different talents, ideas, and markets.

 The goal of all this interdependence?
 To build mutually beneficial connections and maintain them over time.